 - Mental stimulation: encourages movement and problem-solving, especially if you rotate the nets.

-Rotating net locations and changing heights activates foraging instincts, prevents boredom, and can increase locomotion, notes a 2022 study by Ellis et al. on equine enrichment behavior.
+Rotating net locations and changing heights activates foraging instincts, prevents boredom, and can increase locomotion in pens, track systems and pasture.

 ⚠️ Disadvantages and Safety Concerns